 The social work minor consists of 18 credit hours, including these required courses in social work (SWK):

 - 2307 Introduction to Social Work

 - 3307 Human Behavior in the Social Environment I

 - 3315 Social Welfare Policy and Practice

-Students also choose nine credit hours from any social work (SWK) advanced electives courses.
+You will also choose nine credit hours from any social work (SWK) advanced electives courses.

 Of those 18 credit hours, at least six hours from the upper-level course options listed above are required in residence.
 A minimum grade of “C” is required in all social work courses counted toward the minor.
 A split or dual minor is not available in social work.